casszhao/INF4000.github.io/README.md

-These steps should be followed each time you encounter an unexpected error.
+These steps cam be followed each time you encounter an unexpected error.
 Many times, you may not even know what line of code the error is coming from.
 How can you determine where the code is not behaving?
 You can follow these general steps to answer this question:

  * Begin running the code.
  * Stop the code where you suspect the bug/problem is arising.